Tipser/slate/source/includes/_tipser-elements-analytics.md

 });
 ```

-The code above assumes that you use [analytics.js](https://developers.google.com/analytics/devguides/collection/analyticsjs) GA client library on your page.
+The code above assumes that you use <a href="https://developers.google.com/analytics/devguides/collection/analyticsjs" target="_blank">analytics.js</a> GA client library on your page.
 For other libraries, like gtag.js, that code needs to be slightly adjusted.

-For the instructions how to setup analytics.js script on your site and connect it to your GA account, refer to the [official documentation](https://developers.google.com/analytics/devguides/collection/analyticsjs).
+For the instructions how to setup analytics.js script on your site and connect it to your GA account, refer to the <a href="https://developers.google.com/analytics/devguides/collection/analyticsjs" target="_blank">official documentation</a>.

 ## List of supported interactions